What requirements do I need for my WordPress Hosting?

 The requirements apply in particular to the following WordPress services:

-1. WordPress launch package for installation / setup of a professional WordPress corporate website
+1. WordPress start package for installation / setup of a professional WordPress corporate website

-2. WooCommerce launch package for installing and setting up a complete online store solution with WordPress and WooCommerce
+2. WooCommerce Start package for installing and setting up a complete online store solution with WordPress and WooCommerce

 3. Business package for building a complete WordPress platform incl.
 Online shop, newsletter integration as well as optimizations for SEO, security and performance